Adjunct Faculty, Information and Communications Technology

 - Publication in the IT field.

 - Professional presentations related to the IT field.

 - Licensing and/or certification by professional organizations.

-- Completion of an education/training program on adult learning or internship/mentorship that addresses adult learning principles and practices.
+- Completion of an education or training program on adult learning or internship/mentorship that addresses adult learning principles and practices.

 Applications are currently being accepted and reviewed for the 2021-2022 academic year.
 Preference will be given to early applications.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.

 1 student = $600